gerwitz/hgc-v12/src/writing/2007/2007-02-18-as-simple-as-driving.md

 ---
-title: As simple as driving
+title: As Simple as Driving
 categories:
 - work
 content-tags: